-This Course Supplement contains changes and additions to the main course offerings as well as courses limited to third-summer students (courses 503, 514, 533, 540, 581 and 595).
-Note: bracketed courses are not offered this year.
+This Course Supplement contains changes and additions to the main course offerings as well as courses limited to third-summer students.
+This Supplement is still under construction for 2014.
+Note: bracketed courses were not offered in 2013.

 PRAC 310.
 Women's Reproductive Issues in Health and Mental Health

 Mental health depends on a complex interaction between genetic and psychosocial factors.
 In women, an added layer of complexity arises from changes in reproductive functioning (menstrual cycle, pregnancy, miscarriage, infertility, postpartum, perimenopause).
 Not only are women who present with psychiatric symptoms during reproductive periods more sensitive to hormonal changes, but these reproductive periods can also cause psychological stress.
 For instance, role transitions precipitated by pregnancy and menopause can challenge a woman’s relationships and sense of identity.
 Likewise, the physical and sexual changes occurring during reproductive periods can trigger issues pertaining to body image or sexual abuse.
 In this course, case material will be used to illustrate the kinds of mental health issues related to reproductive functioning that present in women in psychotherapy.
 We will use a biopsychosocial approach to understand how and why reproductive functioning contributes to the development of these mental health issues.
 Based on this understanding, we will discuss specific techniques that can be used in psychotherapy sessions to help women facing these challenges.

 PRAC 312.
 Social Work Practice with Older Adults